bulib/dataWebsite/manage/metadata.md

 Metadata are important because it explains a data set to others.
 Data sets exist within a certain context, and this context must be communicated well for others to reuse the data set.

  For example, the City of Boston has [open data on 311 Service requests](https://data.cityofboston.gov/City-Services/311-Service-Requests/awu8-dc52).
 Without basic metadata describing the data, such as if the researcher didn't know the data was about Boston, what a 311 request is, or the year the data was created, it would be very difficult to understand what the data is about.
-Even with this information, without a [data dictionary](https://data.cityofboston.gov/api/views/awu8-dc52/files/Tp1cmB2MaNT6XhJIyCq15wiGCDv42X10-69O-axsB6g?download=true&filename=Data_Dictionary-CRMVariables.pdf), it would be hard to understand what some variables are, what blank values mean, or what values are possible.
+Even with this information, without a [data dictionary](https://data.cityofboston.gov/api/views/awu8-dc52/files/Tp1cmB2MaNT6XhJIyCq15wiGCDv42X10-69O-axsB6g?download=true&filename=Data_Dictionary-CRMVariables.pdf), wit would be hard to understand what some variables are, what blank values mean, or what values are possible.

 Metadata provide the necessary information for others - sometimes your future self - to understand the data set and how to properly reuse it.
 It often takes time to create metadata but the effort is worth it.